What is an FD Calculator?

 How to use BlinkX FD Calculator?

-Follow the procedures described below to use an FD deposit calculator simply.
+Follow the steps described below to use an FD deposit calculator easily.

-• Enter the variables as specified in the formula into their respective places.
+2. Enter the variables as specified in the formula in their respective places.

-• The FD maturation amount will be presented immediately.
+3. The FD maturity amount will be displayed immediately.

 FAQs on FD Calculator Online